Why Being "Made in India" Matters for Mental Health

 Not at all.
 Apps like Headspace and Calm are excellent and secure.
 We're simply highlighting that for Indian users, an India-built platform can offer advantages in cultural fit, language, and data governance.

-We're launching Marathi and Tamil in Q1 2026, followed by Telugu, Kannada, and Bengali in Q2-Q3 2026.
+We're expanding to Marathi, Tamil, Telugu, Kannada, and Bengali in Q3-Q4 2026.
 Sign up to get notified when your language is available.

 Built in India, for India.
 Your data, your language, your cultural context—all in one platform.